 Master of Entertainment Arts and Engineering

-The Entertainment Arts and Engineering Program offers a master’s level graduate program focused exclusively on game development.
+The Utah Division of Games offers a master’s level graduate program focused exclusively on game development.
 The aim of the Master of Entertainment Arts and Engineering degree (MEAE) is to produce graduates ready to design, develop, create assets, and provide leadership for the video game industry of today and tomorrow.